Maria Guarnaschelli: Career

 One of Guarnaschelli's more ambitious projects was the seventh edition of Irma S. Rombauer's 1931 classic Joy of Cooking, an originally self-published book which was the best-selling cookbook in US history at the time.
 With a budget of $5 million, she embarked on an ambitious task to rewrite the book for the late 1990s.
 She recruited over 130 chefs across cuisine styles to develop a modernized version of the book.
 The book had a comprehensive rewrite with 4500 recipes and less than 50 remaining the same from the original, and was published as All New All Purpose Joy of Cooking in 1997.
 The book had a mixed reception with some reviews praising the book, calling it "complete" and "functional", but some critics said that the book was "joyless" and had a "corporate" approach.
 Rombauer's granddaughter Marion Rombauer said that Becker's family dissociated themselves from the book.
 The book and its subsequent reprints continues to remain popular and is still considered a standard presence in American kitchens.

 In a career spanning five decades, Guarnaschelli was known for bringing a rigorous approach to the testing of and quality of recipes, preferring accuracy over ease of preparation, and she pushed cookbook authors to think beyond the French and Italian cuisines familiar to most Americans.
 Her books contributed to the change in how home cooking was perceived; over the time she was active, home cooking moved from being simply a daily chore to a hobby and "cultural touchstone" for many home cooks.
 Some of the books she edited contained recipes that required days of preparation, as opposed to many cookbooks of the time which marketed themselves as having easy and simple recipes in order to sell more easily.

-Guarnaschelli also edited works of nonfiction other than food related books, working with academic authors including Deborah Tannen on You Just Don't Understand, considered a seminal work on gender studies and linguistics, John Cacioppo on Loneliness, and Steven Pinker on The Language Instinct.
+Guarnaschelli also edited works of nonfiction other than food related books, working with academic authors including Deborah Tannen on You Just Don't Understand, considered a seminal work on gender studies and linguistics, John Cacioppo on Loneliness, Steven Pinker on The Language Instinct, and David D. Burns' self-help best seller Feeling Good: The New Mood Therapy, as Mr. Burns later mentioned in another book.